Robert Clift: Biography

 Clift was born in Newport, Wales, and was educated at Bablake School and the University of Nottingham.

 His preferred position was inside left and in November 1982 he received his first England call up while studying at Nottingham and playing for Nottingham Hockey Club.

 Clift signed for Hounslow Hockey Club for the start of the 1984/85 season.
-While there he was part of the bronze medal winning Great Britain team that competed at the 1984 Men's Hockey Champions Trophy, in Karachi, Pakistan and the silver medal winning team the following year in Perth, Australia.
+While there he was part of the bronze medal-winning Great Britain team that competed at the 1984 Men's Hockey Champions Trophy, in Karachi, Pakistan and the silver medal-winning team the following year in Perth, Australia.
 He also won silver with the England squad at the 1986 Men's Hockey World Cup in October.

 Clift moved to Southgate Hockey Club for the 1987/88 season and while at Southgate represented Great Britain at the 1988 Olympic Games in Seoul and winning a gold medal with the team.

-After the Olmpics he joined East Grinstead and represented England at the 1990 Men's Hockey World Cup and captained the Great Britain team at the 1992 Olympic Games in Barcelona.
+After the Olympics he joined East Grinstead and represented England at the 1990 Men's Hockey World Cup and captained the Great Britain team at the 1992 Olympic Games in Barcelona.

 After the Olympics, Clift joined Tunbridge Wells Hockey Club as their coach.